jkeuper/jkeuper.github.io/_posts/2017-08-27-patching-with-git.md

 lead_text: 'Send commits to your coworkers or some other location without pushing them to a repository yet'
 ---

 I am working on a windows laptop, so getting jekyll to work correctly seems to be troublesome.
 So before pushing changes to my repository, I would like to check them on a jekyll docker image running on my NAS.
-Using the "git format-patch" command, we export out commits and apply them on our jekyll docker image to build and html-proof our site.
+Using the "_git format-patch_" command, we export out commits and apply them on our jekyll docker image to build and html-proof our site.

 First of all start with a new branch: